Kullback-Leibler Potential for Non-Ergodic Replication Dynamics:An Information-Theoretic Second Law: General framework and main theorem

 \subsection{Block invariance and reachable steady set}

 The information replication operations we study (image blurring, base substitution with proofreading, etc.) are inherently \emph{local}: one step only rearranges probability mass within a constrained neighborhood (spatial or compositional), but does not freely mix all microscopic states.
 As a result, certain coarse observables, e.g., the total mass inside a spatial region of an image, or the adenine(A) -thymine (T) rich block and guanine(G) -cytosine (C) rich block in DNA to be replicated as a template, are effectively \emph{conserved} by every replication step.
+Empirical mutation processes are asymmetric between the AT and GC blocks.
+First, in various bacteria, the spectrum of spontaneous mutation is generally biased toward AT (C/G$\to$T/A transitions dominate), implying a baseline GC$\to$AT pressure \cite{HershbergPetrov2010}.
+Second, cytosines in CpG dinucleotides (often methylated as 5mC) are hypermutable via deamination, which elevates C$\to$T transitions and locally accelerates GC$\to$AT decay \cite{FryxellMoon2005,Cooper2010}.
+Third, germline substitution rates vary strongly with the local sequence context; in humans, the 7-mer sequence context explains most of the variability in polymorphism levels \cite{AggarwalaVoight2016}.
+In contrast to AT-directed mutational bias, recombination-associated GC-biased gene conversion (gBGC) favors the fixation of GC alleles and can increase GC content in high recombination regions without invoking fitness differences \cite{DuretGaltier2009,CapraPollard2013,Weber2014}.

+These well-documented asymmetries motivate modeling replication on a block partition that separates AT- from GC-rich components.
+In our framework, block invariance captures slow exchange between AT and GC pools while allowing within-block relaxation; consequently, the KLD potential $V$ measures the departure from the stable block set under realistic composition-dependent mutation / repair biases.
 When such conserved coarse variables exist, the Markov dynamics does not converge to a \emph{single} global invariant distribution; instead, the state space decomposes into components that evolve independently.
 We call this situation \emph{non-ergodic} in the sense that long-term behavior retains memory of the initial coarse structure through the conserved weights.